dbdespot/pysewer/README.md

 ## Installation

 Currently the installation is easiest managed via Anaconda.
 Anaconda 3 can be downloaded [here.](https://www.anaconda.com/products/individual).
-The package is tested with Python 3.10.6.
+The package is tested with **Python 3.10.6**.
 We recommend using a conda environment to manage the installation of GDAL and other dependencies given the difficulty of installing GDAL using pip.
 Therefore we urge to first create a new conda environment and install the required packages.

 **Please use conda to install GDAL, it is the easiest way to install GDAL**

-### Quick-start installation
+### Step 1: Create the conda environment

+#### Fast-track conda environment setup

-For a quick start installation, clone the repository and navigate to the root directory of the repository.
+For a quick start to setting up the conda environment, clone the repository and navigate to the root directory of the repository.
 Then, create a new conda environment using the provided environment.yml file:

 ```shell
 conda env create -f environment.yml